Foreclosure fraud? What fraud?

 Within hours of contacting a couple homeowners I knew who are fighting the bankers in court, Breetz had plenty of cases to choose from.

-Sometimes people do not understand the damage the unaccountable mortgage fraud has caused America and beyond until it happens to them.
+Sometimes people do not understand the damage mortgage fraud has caused until it happens to them.

 Thanks to EconoMonitor–A Roubini Global Economics Project.
 Read Professor L. Randall Wray’s Join the Protest Against Hometheft.
 Professor Wray is a Professor of Economics at the University of Missouri-Kansas City and Senior Scholar at the Levy Economics Institute of Bard College, NY.

-Resources for homeowners facing illegal foreclosures who want to fight the bankers
+Some resources for homeowners facing illegal foreclosures who want/need to file lawsuits against the bankers

 There are scores of homeowners nationwide who have been fighting the bankers in court for years—many pro se.
 As a result of their efforts, they are not only pushing back against the bankers but have amassed an abundant amount of information and resources for all homeowners to use (free and paid) to join the court battles and restore the rule of law.